ValPal1320/Text_Editor/README.md

   * [Questions](#questions)

 ## Description
 A simple text editor app that can be used both online and offline.
+When app gets closed out or refreshed, any text will be saved and will appear when app is opened again or refreshed.

 ## Installation
 To install needed dependencies for the app, user will need to clone the app.
 Then, user will need to run the command `npm install` to install all dependencies (they are all included already in package.json)